 How doesn’t it?
 It’s like my anthem!
 The words are very poignant and relate to some situations I had to endure Like, “didn’t have a dime but I always had a vision.”
 I haven’t had anyone supporting me since I graduated from college and I had to get creative.
 I was selling my Jordan shoes on eBay to pay rent!
 It took time to get there.
 It hasn’t always been rosy and peachy, I’ve worked really hard.
 And when he sings, “mama said…” that to me is reminiscent of earlier parts of my career that were building blocks, not only to me as a person, but as a leader, and those situations made me even stronger than I ever could have been otherwise.
 As I went through my journey, I’ve been able to learn how to adapt and I’ve never stopped believing in myself and my abilities.
 As long as you have that, you can achieve anything.

-Jenn and her team are hiring!
+Our recruiting team is hiring!
 Take a look at our open roles.